 At first sight, the image shows a gorgeous and very modern ring, a true designer’s piece, enough to raise anyone’s curiosity.

-To my greatest surprise, I learn that it belonged to Emperor Caligula, who succeeded Tiberius in 37 BC.
+To my greatest surprise, I learned that it belonged to Emperor Caligula, who succeeded Tiberius in 37 BC.
 This means that the dazzling and breathtaking sapphire ring is almost two thousand years old!
 Knowing that sapphires are only a little less hard than diamonds, it is incredible that in Roman times craftsmen mastered the skill to cut and polish this stone.
 What’s more, they even were capable of carving the delicate portrait of a woman on the front of the ring.

 Research has revealed that the portrait displays Caligula’s last wife, Caesonia, whose mind was as twisted at that of her husband.